Understanding the trade-offs in preventative maintenance for an optimized fab performance

-In the constant pursuit of efficiency improvement in semiconductor wafer fabs, the reliability of equipment is essential.
-The tools used in the fabrication process are extremely sophisticated: requiring an extensive preventive maintenance regime to ensure reliable production.
-A big challenge faced by fab managers is getting in place optimal scheduling of preventative maintenance, while meeting their production KPIs.
-Quite simply because such scheduling is extremely complex involving many trade-offs, as well as being time-consuming.
+In the constant pursuit of improved efficiency in semiconductor wafer fabs, the reliability of equipment is essential.
+The tools used in the fabrication process are extremely sophisticated; requiring an extensive preventive maintenance regime to ensure reliable production.
+A big challenge faced by fab managers is getting in place optimal scheduling of preventative maintenance whilst still meeting their production KPIs.
+Simply because such scheduling is extremely complex, involving many trade-offs as well as being time-consuming.
 What’s more, the exact impact on productive output is difficult to quantify.

 Typically, to handle this complex problem, a fab may develop statistical models that try to predict unexpected tool downs.
 Such preventive maintenance – based on a pre-determined frequency – can help to minimise unexpected disruptions.

 However, determining optimal maintenance frequencies is not an easy task, requiring answers to numerous questions and trade-offs that impact the eventual ability of a fab to meet its KPIs.
 Such questions include:

 How do different frequencies in maintenance impact the fab’s ability to meet on-time-delivery?

 How does one decide which tools to take offline at a single time, to minimise the disruption to the fab overall?

 Is it possible to forecast whether taking one arrangement of tools offline will lead to a 4% drop in throughput for the day?
 Whereas an alternative arrangement may only yield a 2% drop?

 What is the impact of taking those same tools down at 7 am tomorrow as opposed to 5 pm two days from now?

 What if – due to personnel requirements - you need all maintenance to take place at the same time?
 Alternatively, can they be staggered in 10-minute intervals for the same reason?